Marjorie Harvey Gives Us Style Goals In Her Latest IG Reel - NewsBreak

 Marjorie Harvey took to Instagram to show off her latest fashionable ensemble in an IG Reel and her look is absolutely everything!

-Taking to the platform, the beauty posted a video of herself donning a black blazer mini dress and gold pointed toe heels.
-She paired the look with minimal jewelry and wore her hair in a loose pony tail to show off her gorgeous face.
-In the video, the wife and mother is shown strutting her stuff and walking toward her hubby, Steve Harvey, who looked just as dapper, donned a black and gold suit to match his wife’s fly.
-The couple looked as dashing as ever while spending time in Paris and putting their love on full display.“Steve and Marjorie ,” she captioned the short video.
-Check it out below.
-View this post on Instagram

-A post shared by Marjorie Harvey (@marjorie_harvey)“Come on sashay!!!! ,” Marjorie’s daughter Lori Harvey commented on the fashionable video while another follower commented and wrote, “ Yessss Marjorie!!”
-We’re loving this look on the beauty queen!
-RELATED STORIES:
+,” Marjorie’s daughter Lori Harvey commented on the fashionable video while another follower commented and wrote, “

-Lori Harvey And Michael B. Jordan Were Spotted Out Separately Amid Breakup Rumors

-Lori Harvey And Michael B. Jordan Reportedly Call It Quits After Over A Year Of Dating

 Comments / 0